Eco-Evo-Physiology

 Treidel L. A. et al. (2021) Physiological demands and nutrient intake modulate a dispersal reproductive trade-off based on age and sex of field crickets.
 Journal of Experimental Biology, 224 (7): jeb237834

-Sun B-J et al. (2020) Nocturnal dispersal flight of crickets: behavioural and physiological responses to cool environmental temperatures.
+Sun B-J et al. (2020) Nocturnal dispersal flight of crickets: behavioral and physiological responses to cool environmental temperatures.
 Functional Ecology, 34:1907-1920

 We study grasshoppers along an elevational gradient to understand how constraints on survival and reproduction will shift over time as a result of climate change